Trained Service Dogs For Veterans Kent, WA

 About Service Dogs for Veterans

 Yes, PAVE is an accredited member of Assistance Dogs International.
-This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
-Only three Oregon organizations are currently accredited members.
+This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
+Only three Oregon organizations currently hold accreditation.

 PAVE provides the service dog, the training, and ongoing support at no charge, along with the initial supply of equipment and supplies valued at over $1,500.